divyadgit2703/CucumberBDDFramework/README.md

 ## 📌 Project Overview

-This repository contains a robust test automation framework designed for end-to-end testing of web applications.
+This repository contains a test automation framework designed for testing web application.Automating Amazon.com e-commerce website.
 Utilizing Cucumber for Behavior-Driven Development (BDD) and Selenium WebDriver for browser automation, the framework supports cross-browser testing and integrates seamlessly with Maven for dependency management.

 ## ⚙️ Technologies Used